6 tips to getting enough Iron rich foods for baby led weaning

 - Poor immunity (often sick).

-With my daughter, I noticed her hair was quite thin and fell out fairly easily.
+With my daughter, I noticed her hair was relatively thin and fell out easily.
 Apparently this is a sign too!

-To prevent anemia, the American Academy of Pediatrics actually recommends that all 12-month-olds have a blood test to check their iron levels.
-If you’re worried about your child’s iron intake or they have some signs of deficiency, you’ll definitely want to take them to the doctor and request a test.
+To prevent anemia, the American Academy of Pediatrics recommends that all 12-month-olds have a blood test to check their levels.
+If you’re worried about your child’s iron intake or they have some signs of deficiency, you’ll want to take them to the doctor and request a test.

-If iron levels are quite low, you will need to give your child a supplement for a few months.
+If levels are quite low, you must supplement your child for a few months.
 Food alone is unlikely to be enough to bring them up to normal.

 Can Baby-led Weaners get enough iron?

 Is it even possible to get adequate amounts of iron when using BLW?
 To find out, the Baby-led Introduction to Starting SolidS (BLISS) study looked at this.
-Two hundred families from New Zealand were split into either the BLISS group (started solids via BLW with education and support on how to do it safely) and the control group.
+Two hundred families from New Zealand were split into either the BLISS group compared to the control group.

 BLISS babies were taught to avoid choking, growth faltering and how to get enough iron-rich foods when self-feeding.
 They were encouraged to offer at each meal: